col1985/dot-files/README.md

-# Development Config & Workflow dot-files
+# Dev Config & Workflow dot-files

 So in my endeavour to automate and enhance my workflow, I created some useful dot files that I use when working on a project.